 Midwives have excellent employment prospects in Australia and overseas.
 Areas include health counselling and education for women, their families and community; preparation for parenthood and infant care.
 Midwives are also found in education and government.

-NB: The ATARs published here are a guide, based on the most recent intake, and can change from year to year.
-These are Clearly-in ATARs, meaning applicants with scores equivalent to, or higher than the quoted ATAR, were made an offer.
+NB: The ATARs published here are Clearly In ATAR Rank as a quick guide, based on the most recent intake, and can change from year to year.
+Additional information on the 2017 intake is now available at the ATAR Wizard.

 Bachelor of Nursing/Bachelor of Midwifery

 - Semester 1 and 2 (March and July)

 - Melbourne 81

 - Bendigo 80.9

 - We offer practical experience in all four years of this course, producing multi-skilled graduates who play a critical role in healthcare.

 First year gives you a solid grounding in healthcare fundamentals through subjects such as human biosciences and public health, while also introducing you to the fundamentals of both nursing and midwifery.
 In second, third and fourth years, you'll study specialised subjects including Indigenous and intercultural health, postnatal care of the new family, care of newborns with complex health issues, mental health and illness.
 You'll also practice both nursing and midwifery in emergency and time-critical settings.